nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 Once you've retrieved 'changed' results, and updated your email lists with any unsubscribes, you can continue to add any new subscribers to existing lists.
 New members can be added to an existing list by posting a .csv file OR by providing a URL link to the .csv file of new subscribers.
 This will be done exactly as documented in the Initial Validation section of this Cookbook.

 **Please Note: To add members to an existing list via URL link, you MUST provide a slug_col within the specified parameters of the list import.
+If you ​*don't*​ include member slugs then we'll generate slugs for each of the members you import, since we assume you want to ​*replace*​ the members of the list.

 Once a list has been updated with new subscribers, the next step is to either 1.
 Run the validation job or 2.
 Wait for daily Assurance to run.
 Imports MUST be 100% complete before starting a validation job (unless using the "validate": true parameter.
 Run the validation job the same way specified in the instructions mentioned previously. **Waiting for Assurance to run is equivilant to running a validation job, and is the best option for automated list maintenance.**

 Using the ‘Changed’ flag when monitoring and continuously remediating existing lists is how users of the API can simulate automated list maintenance for their database.
 DataValidation will validate any new email data coming into the system on a daily basis (Email Assurance currently runs at 10pm EST) and any existing email data on a weekly basis.

-Exporting only the changed results will ensure that you do not consume more API Remediation Tokens than necessary, and will provide you (the email marketer) with the most recent deliverability information we have on the addresses within your lists.
+Exporting only the changed results will ensure that you do not consume more API Remediation Tokens than necessary, and will provide you (the ESP) with the most recent deliverability information we have on the addresses within your lists.

 ESPs should retrieve changed results as necessary for their users and compliance standards.
 Whether you want to retrieve results daily, weekly or monthly, DataValidation will maintain the deliverability status of the addresses in your emai lists as long as you keep them updated!
 (See information above on updating every 30 days)